 In my experience there are 2 ways to approach this journey:

 The first way to self discovery and awakening comes from becoming present in each moment.
-Really noticing what is going on and being an observer.
-This can come from yoga and the practice of mindfulness.
+Really noticing and sensing what is going on, being an observer, and seeing from a different perspective.
+This can come from yoga and the practice of mindful awareness.